University of Minnesota Supercomputing Institute

 The Minnesota Supercomputing Institute (MSI) in Minneapolis, Minnesota is a core research facility of the University of Minnesota that provides hardware and software resources, as well as technical user support, to faculty and researchers at the university and at other institutions of higher education in Minnesota.
 MSI is located in Walter Library, on the university's Twin Cities campus.

 History

 In 1981, the University of Minnesota became the first U.S. university to acquire a supercomputer, a Cray-1.
 The Minnesota Supercomputing Institute was created in 1984 to provide high-performance computing resources to the University of Minnesota's research community.
-MSI currently has three HPC systems available for use.
+MSI currently has one HPC cluster, Agate, available for use.

-MSI is part of Research Computing in the Office of the Vice President for Research.
-Research Computing is an umbrella organization that comprises the Minnesota Supercomputing Institute, the University of Minnesota Informatics Institute, and U-Spatial.
+MSI is part of Research Computing in the Research and Innovation Office.
+Research Computing is an umbrella organization that comprises the Minnesota Supercomputing Institute, U-Spatial, the Data Science Initiative, and the International Institute for Biosensing.

 Memberships

 MSI is a member of the Coalition for Academic Scientific Computation, the Minnesota High Tech Association, the Great Lakes Consortium, and the Extreme Science and Engineering Discovery Environment (XSEDE).